mwyvr/suckless-patches/README.md

 ## dwm

-Combined patches rolled up into one diff: [dwm-mw-20220212.diff](https://github.com/solutionroute/suckless/blob/main/dwm-mw-20220212.diff)
+Combined patches rolled up into one diff: [dwm-mw-20220212.diff](https://github.com/solutionroute/suckless/blob/main/dwm-mw-20220212.diff).

-Changes include adding some colours in support of colorbar, and:
+The changes include adding some colours in support of colorbar, and:

 * Made bar height padding a constant (`barpadpx`) in config.def.h (original default is 2, to my eye, somewhat larger font sizes look a bit crowded